simplesthing/tarot-IV/README.md

-nvaigate to root folder in cmd run => node app.js navigate in browser => 'http://localhost:3001/'
+navigate to root folder in cmd run => node app.js navigate in browser => 'http://localhost:3001/'